seanlokeee/ServianCD/README.md

 To see a fully configured & operational application on AWS through CircleCI CD Pipeline:
 - push into a branch & merge pull request to trigger the master branch or manually trigger the pipeline build in CircleCI (local terraform version should be same as image version)
 - when the pipeline completes scaffold-infra job, note down alb_endpoint in CircleCI output
-- once the pipeline has finished, paste alb_endpoint noted down earlier into a browser
+- once pipeline has finished, paste alb_endpoint noted down earlier into a browser

 # Cleanup Instructions

 To destroy the application and associated cloud infra:
-- change current directory to within infra folder & make init to access remote state file
+- change current directory to within infra folder & `make init` to access remote state file
 - IF Error: Invalid legacy provider address, `terraform state replace-provider -- -/aws hashicorp/aws` to update provider in state file by upgrading the syntax.
 Re-run `make init`
 - `make down` (able to delete infra locally because local is connected to remote backend)